cabouezzi/PhotoManagement/README.md

 ## 1. Photo Management
 An application that provides an API for storing photos and interacting with them.
 Users will be able to add/delete photos from the library.
-There will be options to find similar/duplicate photos and edit photos.
-The library will be able to generate a text description of a selected image and uses a text to speech engine to play audio.
+There will be an UI displaying a selected photo and options to edit the photo's brightness, saturation, and contrast.
+The library to generate a text description of a selected image and uses a text to speech engine to play audio.

+Features:
+- UI displays image

 ## 2. Installation Instructions